stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 * make sure you can browser in the web browser;
 * The path where you can see the `repodata` directory.

-# Installing Ambari Server and Agent
+# 3. Installing Ambari Server and Agent

-## 1. Download Ambari Repository
+## 3.1.
+Download Ambari repository

 - Login to the `hadoop-master` host as `root`
 - Check the repository URL from [Ambari Repository Links](https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/bk_ambari-installation/content/ambari_repositories.html)
-- Download Ambari repository file to the directory`/etc/yum.repos.d/`, through following command:
+- Download Ambari repository file to the directory`/etc/yum.repos.d/`, through the following command:

 ```
 	wget -nv http://public-repo-1.hortonworks.com/ambari/centos7/2.x/updates/2.7.3.0/ambari.repo -O 		/etc/yum.repos.d/ambari.repo
 ```

-- Edit the `ambari.repo` file and change the `baseurl` and `gpgkey` to the local repository obtained above.
+- Edit the `ambari.repo` file and change the `baseurl` and `gpgkey` to the local repository obtained in step 2.2.
 - Run `yum repolist` to confirm that the repository has been configured successfully.
 You should see `ambari-2.7.3.0-xxx` on the list.

 See [Download Ambari Repository](https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/bk_ambari-installation/content/download_the_ambari_repo_lnx7.html) for more information.

-## 2. Install Ambari Server
+## 3.2.
+Install Ambari server

-Install the Ambari server on the master node through command:
+Install Ambari server on the master node through command:

 ```
 yum install -y ambari-server